caketaster/Portfolio-Project-1---still-life/README.md

 ## Imagery
 As this is a photography site I tried to be selective with the imagery.
 The aim was to have a semi-consistent mood/voice but have different styles of image in terms of content, aspect ratio etc. All photographic images are my own, so any copyright issues are avoided.

-The icons all came from https://fontawesome.com/.
+The icons all came from [Font Awesome](https://fontawesome.com/).
 I wanted to keep a consistent dark theme for the icons.

 ## Animations and Transitions